 Q2.
 What is the difference between all the workshops?
 How do I know which one to pick?

 A: As previously mentioned in Question #2, workshops come in 4 varieties:

-90-minute Workshops: There are 12 offerings for 90-minute workshops.
+90-minute Workshops: There are 10+ offerings for 90-minute workshops.
 Workshops are a great way to share exciting practices and new tools.
 At MCSW, all workshops are interactive and participatory and cover a variety of topics.
-They are not lectures or presentations.
-In fact, we have established a powerpoint-free rule for all workshop presenters at MCSW 2018!

 So how do you choose?
-With the exception of your pre-selected MindU, you make choices at Mindcamp Southwest by "voting with your feet!"
+You make choices at Mindcamp Southwest by "voting with your feet!"
 You get to choose which, and how many, sessions you go to.
 We will give you a schedule of options and you get to figure it out from there.
 We challenge you to step outside your comfort zone and try a workshop that you normally wouldn’t.
 Then again, if you are in a session and it doesn’t feel right for you, feel free to politely step out.
 This is your MCSW experience and YOU get to make it your own.
 Check out all the scheduled workshops here: www.mindcampsw.com/sessions.

 Q4.
 What is all this talk about a "community atmosphere" that's created at MCSW?